Sinister 2: Development

 A sequel to Sinister (2012) was announced to be in the works in March 2013, with writers Scott Derrickson and C. Robert Cargill returning, but the former not directing as he did on the first film.

-On April 2014, it was announced that Ciarán Foy would direct the film, and Brian Kavanaugh-Jones, Charles Layton, Xavier Marchand, and Patrice Théroux would executive produce the sequel with eOne Entertainment.
+In April 2014, it was announced that Ciarán Foy would direct the film, and Brian Kavanaugh-Jones, Charles Layton, Xavier Marchand, and Patrice Théroux would executive produce the sequel with Entertainment One.

 Filming

 Principal photography began on August 19, 2014, in Chicago.
 It was shot for six weeks in locations including St. Anne and outside the village of Grant Park.

 Post-production

 On May 20, 2015, Focus Features relaunched their Gramercy Pictures label for action, horror, and science-fiction films.
 Sinister 2 was one of Gramercy's new releases.

 Release

 Sinister 2 released theatrically in the United States on August 21, 2015, and was distributed by Focus Features.

 Home media

 Sinister 2 was released on DVD and Blu-ray on January 12, 2016.